 As I continue to study blogging and content marketing, it has occurred to me that I’ve been writing (and speaking) on too many topics for this site to have sharply focused content and a targeted audience.

-You have all been very patient and encouraging on this journey so far, so I want you all to know that I appreciate each and every one of you and the feedback you have given me along the way.
+You have all been very patient and encouraging on this journey so far, so I want you to know that I appreciate each and every one of you and the feedback you have given me along the way.

-Unless I see a huge backlash, receive feedback or evidence to the contrary, I believe it’s time to really narrow in on this Music Entrepreneurship niche that I’ve been going on about.
+Unless I see a huge backlash, receive feedback or evidence to the contrary, I believe it’s time to narrow in on this Music Entrepreneurship niche that I’ve been going on about.
 I believe that this will be for the best.
 Not only will it begin to attract a bigger audience that has specific interest in this topic, I believe that other marketers and bloggers will have a better idea of how to refer me and promote me.
 There will undoubtedly be SEO benefits too.

 In any case, let’s take a look back at the progression of the podcast.